SQL Server Monitoring – Installation

 To install a new installation, or upgrade an already existing installation, the procedure are the same.

-Start SQL Server Management Studio (here SSMS 21), connect to the instance and remember to set the Command timeout to 0.
+Start SQL Server Management Studio (here SSMS 22), connect to the instance and ensure that the Command timeout is set to 0.

 Open the FHSQLMonitor.sql in SQL Server Management Studio